Aslai/Devdraft/readme.md

 of times faster than doing it by hand).

 -------------------------------------------------------------------
-##A Very Handy Simplification##
+####A Very Handy Simplification####

 Very early on in the process, I realized that the three number input can be boiled down to to something even more basic.
-Since the game just involves splitting the difference between the three numbers provided, I realized that I could take the difference of the three numbers, discard the three numbers, and yet lose no necessary information in the process.
-This removed an entire input from the function I was being asked to replicate, reducing the data set to a two dimensional one (from three dimensions).
-That saved a lot of headache.
+Since the game just involves splitting the difference between the three numbers provided, I realized that I could manipulate just the differences of the three numbers, and lose no necessary information in the process.
+This removed an entire input from the function I was being asked to replicate, reducing the data set to a two dimensional plane (from three dimensions).
+That saved me a lot of headache.

 From there, I tried for hours trying to somehow relate the numbers I was getting to a pure mathematical function.
 One thing that really stuck out to me was that rounds that you can force the game from the second move tended to have a lot of primes in the numbers.
 99 times out of 100, numbers that favored a second move had multiple primes in the numbers I was looking at.
-I couldn't help but shake the idea of the potential significance of this.
-In a challenge like the one presented, coming up with an efficient way to find and verify primes can always be a real time sink.
+I couldn't shake the idea of the potential significance of this.
+In a challenge like the one presented, coming up with an efficient way to find and verify primes can always be a real time sink, so I wouldn't be surprised if that was a goal of the challenge designers.

 -------------------------------------------------------------------
-##Time for some Serious Examination##
+####Time for some Serious Examination####

 Later, I decided to just run as much organized data as I could through the solution I had made.
 Once I had 10000 elements to look